-Figure A1. $R^2$ , bias and RMSE values in % total carbon (RMSE in logarithmic scale) of model validations vs. the number of local HAFL samples used in local HAFL (1), local combined with SSL (2) and RS-LOCAL subsets of the SSL, where k = 300 (3).
-These validation metrics are shown for models using all spectral variables as opposed to only every 8th variable, a pre-processing step.
+Figure A1.
+R^2 , bias and RMSE values in percent total carbon (RMSE in logarithmic scale) of model validations vs. the number of local HAFL samples used in local HAFL (a), local combined with SSL (b) and RS-LOCAL subsets of the SSL (c), where k = 300.
+These validation metrics are shown for models using all spectral variables as opposed to only every eighth variable, which is a preprocessing step.

-Figure B1. a) Predicted $\hat{Y}$ vs. observed Y total carbon [%] of all local HAFL samples using a PLSR. b) Illustrative example of PLSR tuning, showing the calculated RMSE [% total carbon] vs. the number of components used in each repeat.
-This model used 7 components in the first and fifth repeat and 8 components in the second, third and fourth repeat according to the "one SE" rule.
+Figure B1. (a) Predicted \hat{Y} vs. observed Y total carbon (percent) of all local HAFL samples using a PLSR. (b) Illustrative example of PLSR tuning, showing the calculated RMSE (percent total carbon) vs. the number of components used in each repetition.
+This model used seven components in the first and fifth repetition and eight components in the second, third and fourth repetition, according to the one SE rule.

-Appendix C: Variance of Local HAFL Samples Over Depth
+Appendix C: Variance in local HAFL samples over depth

 Local HAFL soil samples from different depths of the same location were diverse.
-This may be due to pedogenetic formation conditions unique to peatlands near bodies of water as well as anthropogenic influence.
-The "Seeland" and "St. Galler Rhein-tal" regions are characterised by an extreme diversity of intact peat, decomposed and mineralised peat, calcareous lacustrine sediments and fluvial sand, silt and clay deposits depending on past river flow conditions (Bader et al., 2018; Burgos et al., 2018).
-Anthropogenic influence such as changing the course of and channeling rivers, lowering lake and groundwater tables and draining peatlands further complicate soil characterisation.
-These conditions create a mosaic of extremely heterogeneous soil characteristics that vary vertically depending on soil depth as strongly as they vary horizontally across the entire three study areas that are part of the HAFL dataset (Figure C1).
+This may be due to pedogenetic formation conditions unique to peatlands near bodies of water and anthropogenic influence.
+The Seeland and St. Galler Rheintal regions are characterized by an extreme diversity of intact peat, decomposed and mineralized peat, calcareous lacustrine sediments and fluvial sand, silt and clay deposits, depending on past river flow conditions (Bader et al., 2018; Burgos et al., 2018).
+Anthropogenic influences, such as changing the course of and channeling of rivers, lowering lake and groundwater tables and draining peatlands, further complicate soil characterization.
+These conditions create a mosaic of extremely heterogeneous soil characteristics that vary vertically, depending on soil depth, as strongly as they vary horizontally across the entire three study areas that are part of the HAFL data set (Fig. C1).

 Figure C1.
-PC1 vs. PC2, computed via scaled and centered PCA, of the pre-processed local HAFL soil spectra (n = 116) colored by location, in contrast to Figure 4.
-The axis labels show the relative amount of variance explained [%] in parentheses.
-In this example, n = 20 representative samples were selected for calibrating a local model using the KS algorithm and the rest of the data were used for validation (n = 96).
+PC1 vs. PC2, computed via scaled and centered PCA, of the preprocessed local HAFL soil spectra (n = 116) colored by location, in contrast to Fig. 4.
+The axes labels show the relative amount of variance explained (percent) in parentheses.
+In this example, n = 20 representative samples were selected for calibrating a local model using the KS algorithm, and the rest of the data were used for validation (n = 96).